Acropora donei: Distribution

 Acropora donei is not common but found over a large range; the Indian Ocean, Australia, western Pacific, Southeast Asia, the Indo-Pacific, Yemen, and Japan.
 It is found in all six regions of Indonesia and at the Marshall Islands in seven locations, and also occurs in large number of countries.
 There is no known population for it, but the species is threatened by the decline of coral reefs, water temperatures increasing causing bleaching, disease, climate change, fishing, the acidification of oceans, pollution, invasive species, and Acanthaster planci.
 It occurs at temperatures of 25.48 to 27.43 C, and is thought to have existed for 0.13 million years.
-The range of some specimens potentially means that they could exist in Marine Protected Areas, and it listed as a vulnerable species on the IUCN Red List as the population is decreasing, and is listed on CITES under Appendix II.
+The range of some specimens potentially means that they could exist in Marine Protected Areas, and it listed as an endangered species on the IUCN Red List as the population is decreasing, and is listed on CITES under Appendix II.